serradura/u-struct/README.md

 Micro::Struct.new(optional: [:first_name, :last_name])
 ```

-Use the `required:` arg to define required attributes.
+Use the `required:` argument to define required attributes.

 ```ruby
 Micro::Struct.new(